TJHeuvel/tjheuvel.net/_drafts/what-every-gameprogrammer-should-know-about-vectors.markdown

 ---
 title:  "What every game programmer should know about vectors"
 date:   2015-11-18 10:34:17 +0200
-categories: programming math vectors
+categories: programming math vectors gamedev
 ---

-<marquee>WORK IN PROGRESS WORK IN PROGRESS WORK IN PROGRESS WORK IN PROGRESS WORK IN PROGRESS WORK IN PROGRESS WORK IN PROGRESS WORK IN PROGRESS</marquee>
-Mathmatics in game development is usually conceived as a difficult subject.
-While ths is very true for concepts such as matrixes and quaternions, a lot of it can be abstracted and subsituted with Vectors.
-Luckily vectors are much more simple, often taught in school and easy to visualise.
+Mathmatics in game development is usually thought of as a difficult subject, and while this is might be true for matrixes and quaternions there is a whole lot about vectors that doesnt have to be for wizards only.
+They are much simpler, often taught in school and easy to visualise.
 This article explains several use cases you'll encounter while making games, and ways to solve them.

 ## What is a vector, and why do we need them

-In order to simulate a game world we need to be able to give things a position.
-Imagine a huge grid with all things.
+In order to simulate a game world we need to be able to give objects a position.
+We borrow a system called a [Cartesian Coordinate][cart-coords] system

 A vector can represent two distinct things; positions and directions.
 Both are in our amazing grid.